Sturmflut/sturmflut.github.io/_posts/2015-04-24-ubuntu-touch-app-wishlist-april-2015.markdown

 The source code for the following apps is not available, and they often rely on proprietary APIs, so we probably have to nag the authors.

+- Bandsintown.
+A webapp will not be enough since the app can scan the music files on your device and discover your favourite bands this way.

 - Booking.com, Airbnb, Kayak, EBookers and friends.
 There are webapps, but native apps come with useful features like offline support.

 - Carsharing apps.
 A webapp may be enough, but I am not sure as I don't use Carsharing.